 After the broadcast session is established, USS/UTM (server) starts to broadcast the remote ID of UAV.

-Editor’s Note: whether additional parameter needs to broadcast is FFS.

 6.3.4 Impacts on Services, Entities, and Interfaces

 Editor's note: This clause captures impacts on existing 3GPP services, entities, and interfaces.